Brian Ennals

 Brian Ennals is an American rapper, living in Baltimore.
 He has produced music on his own and with Infinity Knives (Tariq Ravelomanana).

 Music career

 Ennals released solo albums Untitled (2010) and Candy Cigarettes in 2013.
-He contributed to the Infinity Knives album Dear, Sudan (2020) and as a duo they have made the albums Rhino XXL (2020) and King Cobra (2022).
+He contributed to the Infinity Knives album Dear, Sudan (2020) and as a duo they have made the albums Rhino XXL (2020), King Cobra (2022), and A City Drowned In God's Black Tears (2025).
 A reviewer for The Quietus wrote that "together, Infinity Knives and Brian Ennals might seem like the poster boys for alternative or experimental hip hop, but King Cobra proves that labels can be meaningless."

 Personal life

 He was born in Annapolis, Maryland, raised in Severn, Maryland, and went to college at Howard University in Washington, D.C.
 He has lived in Anne Arundel County, Maryland most of his life.
 He became a father in 2020.